Table of Contents

 - What’s next?

-There are many components that you need to highlight as a fresher in your resume.
+You need to highlight many components as a fresher in your resume.
 While educational qualification is often the most important of all, there are a few other things that a recruiter looks for in a fresher’s resume.
 Therefore, have a look at these resume samples for freshers and create one that stands out.
 Let’s begin with the basics!

 Before getting into the sample resumes, you need to understand what a resume is.
 It is an official document that is created by a job applicant for a specific job role.
 This document contains a list of things such as: